Backpacking and Camping at the Great Sand Dunes in Colorado

 Instead, I went to Oasis campground on CO-150 just a few miles before you enter the park.
 It was $25 for the night and I enjoyed it.
-Camping is available from April – Mid October.
-There are bathrooms, showers, laundry, restaurant and store on site.
+Camping is available from April – Mid-October.
+There are bathrooms, showers, laundry, a restaurant, and a store on site.

 There’s nothing like being out in the dunes in the middle of the night.
 You soon realize that the biggest thing to fear out there is your brain.
 It’s so still and peaceful.
 Aside from an occasional airplane overhead, it’s pretty silent.
 Just you and the Milky Way.

 You might hear an occasional howl from a coyote or the hoot of an owl, but that’s it.
 Every once in a while your mind might play tricks on you and you’ll think you hear people talking too, but you don’t.
 I only saw two other people camping.

 My suggestion is to hike in around 5:30 pm and watch the sunset from the top of the dunes.
 Then hike in further and set up camp before dark.
-It’s wise to leave the next day before 9 am.
+It’s wise to leave the next day before 9 am if it’s sunny.
 It starts to get hotter and hotter the later it gets.
 Spare yourself the heat exhaustion.
 Always remember to practice leave no trace ethics.

 The day I hiked in it was raining most of the afternoon.
 I wasn’t even sure I was going to be able to go.
 The good thing was, there wasn’t much lightning.
 In Colorado, there are often thunderstorms later in the day.
 Being out in the dunes leaves you very exposed.
 There is no shelter whatsoever.
 Keep that in mind!

 Luckily it rained before I started to hike.
 This made ascending the dunes that much easier because the sand was packed down.
 So if it’s raining the day you’re supposed to head up, it could be a blessing in disguise.

 One of my goals on the trip was to take night shots because I knew it’d be very dark.
 I’m happy to say that I came away with some shots that I’m really happy with!